sonalsharma5990/CourseProject/README.md

    We removed words that were not adding any value to topics found.

    - names of candidates as they are frequently used e.g. Bush, Gore
-   - political words e.g. president, presendential
+   - political words e.g. president, presidential
    - parties e.g. republican, democratic
    - states e.g. New York, Florida
    - common verbs and words e.g. said, asked, told, went